What does church growth look like in real life?

 What difference does place make in all of this?

 The GRA:CE project is exploring the relationship between social action, discipleship and church growth in the Church of England.
 Church Urban Fund, Theos, and the Church of England are working in partnership on this three-year research programme to help us better understand how these fit together in practice in communities across the country.

 Our project title, GRA:CE, stands for growth, relationships and action in the Church of England.
 It also serves as a reminder of the message of unconditional love that is at the heart of the Christian faith, and of the way in which we are to treat one another as human beings, each of great and equal value and dignity.

 The project combines qualitative and quantitative research to explore the questions above, and more.
 The first phase of the empirical research involves interviews and participant observation in more than 60 parishes across England, covering a wide diversity of church traditions, contexts, and sizes.
 This will be followed by survey-based research to identify key trends and patterns at a national level.

 Our aim is that the GRA:CE project will provide an enriching combination of learning, challenge, and encouragement for the church, as well as providing robust and insightful evidence about its activities to wider audiences.

-This project has been made possible by the generosity of the Sir Halley Stewart Trust and The Hartham Church Charitable Trust who are both financially supporting the GRA:CE project over three years
+The GRA:CE project has been made possible by the generosity of the Sir Halley Stewart Trust and The Hartham Church Charitable Trust.